North Port, Florida

 North Port is a city in Sarasota County, Florida, United States.
 The population was 74,793 at the 2020 census.
 It is a principal city in the Sarasota metropolitan area.

 It was originally developed by General Development Corporation (GDC) as the northern Sarasota County portion of its Port Charlotte development, the other portion located in the adjacent Charlotte County.
 GDC dubbed the city, "North Port Charlotte", and it was incorporated under that name through a special act of the Florida Legislature on June 18, 1959.
 By referendum in 1974, the city's residents approved a change to its name as "North Port", dropping "Charlotte" from its name to proclaim the city as a separate identity.
 It is home to the Little Salt Spring, an archaeological and paleontological site owned by the University of Miami.

 North Port includes Wellen Park, a master-planned community of over 7,000 acres with shopping, restaurants, distinct neighborhoods, and a vibrant downtown.

 History

 Archaeological digs at the Little Salt Spring show that what is now North Port was inhabited by pre-Columbian Native Americans.
 Evidence of their existence includes projectile points, a carved oak mortar, and a piece of a nonreturnable wooden boomerang.

-In 1954, the Mackle Brothers started the General Development Corporation with the intention of selling property in Florida to northerners.
+In 1954, the Mackle Brothers started the General Development Corporation (GDC) with the intention of selling property in Florida to northerners.
 Not only would they plat and sell a majority of what is now North Port, the company's employees served on the city's first council.
 The city itself was incorporated in 1959.
+The city was incorporated with 21 residents, most of whom were GDC employees, in order to bypass county regulations related to infrastructure.

 On September 28, 2022, Hurricane Ian made direct landfall in Florida just south of Sarasota County.
 North Port, in particular, experienced excessive flooding and the Holiday Park mobile home community was almost completely destroyed.